wangonya/ah-cli/README.md

 * Run `. .env` to install the app.

 ## Commands
 *  `ah --help` - display help page
 *  `ah view new_wangonya` - view the article with the slug "new_wangonya"
 *  `ah list` - list all articles
 *  `ah list --limit 2` - list the first two articles
 *  `ah list --export json` - list all articles and export to JSON file
 *  `ah list --export csv` - list all articles and export to CSV file
 *  `ah list --export sqlite` - list all articles and export to sqlite database
+*  `ah search tag=trevor` - search for an article with the tag "trevor"
+*  `ah search author=wangonya` - search for an article with the author "wangonya"
+*  `ah search title=new` - search for an article with the title "new"

 **The commands can also be combined.
 E.g, `ah list --limit 2 --export json` lists the first 2 articles and exports the data to a JSON file**